Learn the easiest ways to braid manes with this step-by-step tutorial.

 If you purchase your own tools, you can put them in a braiding organizer that has fitted pockets and slides onto your belt.

 Does your horse have a white mane?
 White yarn makes a horse’s mane look dirty.
-Instead use an off-white or a light grey yarn for the best braiding results.
+For the best braiding results, use an off-white or a light grey yarn.

 Expert Tip on Braiding Yarn: